 As an active employee, the USPS pays for basic life insurance.
-When the employee retires he/she must make some elections pertaining to life insurance.
-If he/she elects to keep basic life insurance and further elects to let the amount of that coverage reduce at age 65, he/she must pay for basic life insurance coverage until age 65 at the monthly rate of \$0.325 per thousand dollars of coverage.
+When the employee retires they must make some elections pertaining to life insurance.
+If they elect to keep basic life insurance and further elect to let the amount of that coverage reduce at age 65, they must pay for basic life insurance coverage until age 65 at the monthly rate of \$0.3467 per thousand dollars of coverage.
 At age 65 there are no further payments and the basic coverage begins to reduce by 2% per month until it reaches 25% of the face value, payable upon the retiree's death.

-172 What other options are available for continuing basic life insurance coverage?
+What other options are available for continuing basic life insurance coverage?